apache/cassandra-java-driver/manual/core/configuration/README.md

 Next, create a `DriverConfigLoader`.
 This is the component that abstracts the configuration implementation to the rest of the driver.
-Here we use the built-in class, but tell it to load the TypeSafe Config object with the previous method:
+Here we use the built-in class, but tell it to load the Typesafe Config object with the previous method:

 ```java
 import com.datastax.oss.driver.api.core.config.DefaultDriverOption;